Step Customization

 To additionally indicate the final target object, such as the endpoint for a Drag and Drop step, assign the hover prefab to the World Hover Prefab field.
 This is another standard World Pointer, added as a supplement to the step.

-To change text values in PointerText, GraphicText, WorldPointerText, WorldGraphicText for localization:
+To change text values in PointerText, GraphicText, WorldPointerText, WorldGraphicText:

 By default, steps use the English language and a single input field for each visual.
-For more flexible text customization and localization, use the ChangeStepVisualText call in the runtime.
+For more flexible text customization and localization see (to translate) or (to simply replace text in runtime).